rackerlabs/rackspace-how-to/content/general/email-fundamentals.md

 e-mail or the Internet to be a fraction as large as it is today.
 In the years that have followed, e-mail systems have been cobbled together from many different resources to try to deal with these issues - with varying degrees of success.
-Let's take a look at some of these decisions that have proven problematic for the world over the last 30 years.
+In this article, we're going to take a look at the protocols used to implement e-mail delivery and retrieval, as well as offer some best practice advice so you can begin to implement your own solution.

 #### No Single Protocol